cesxhin/COD-MW/README.md

-# wztournaments
+# WzTournaments
 ![plot](src/COD-MW-WEB/Public/assets/images/LOGO_SFONDO_UFFICIALE.png)
-## What does this this?
+## What is this?
-This project can be create new tournaments for call of duty warzone.
+This project can be used create new tournaments for call of duty warzone.
-When every tournaments will finish, the system in automatic calculation and generate ranking with point for players.
+When a tournament is ended by an admin, the system calculates and generates ranking with point for players.

-## Which tecnology use this project?
+## Which tecnology are used in this project?
-- Database: postgresql
+- Database: PostgreSQL
-- Website: nodejs
+- Website: NodeJS Runtime

-## How start this application?
+## How to start this application?
 ### Configuration database
 connection for database can found in `src/COD-MW-WEB/DbAccess/config.json`
 ```json